mykelalvis/FT/Traveller/WORKING/Mongoose/Mongoose Traveller Core V2.md

 Subsequent Hits: Count as Structure hits.

 M-Drive:M-Drive: The maneuver drive is hit.
-First Hit: Reduce the ship’s thrust by one.
+First Hit: Reduce the ship's thrust by one.
-Second Hit: Reduce the ship’s thrust by 50%.
+Second Hit: Reduce the ship's thrust by 50%.
 Third Hit: The drive is disabled.
 Subsequent Hits: Count as Hull hits.